 Ysleta Independent School District's gifted and talented students receive instruction in the regular classroom through an array of qualitatively differentiated learning opportunities in language arts, mathematics, science, and social studies at all elementary, middle, and high school campuses.
-Gifted students in grades 7-12 are required to take at least one Pre-Advanced Placement or one Advanced Placement (11-12 grades Dual Credit) course each semester.
+Gifted students in grades 7-12 are required to take at least one Pre-Advanced Placement or one Advanced Placement or one Dual Credit/Enrollment course each semester.
+Gifted students at all levels are provided opportunities to participate in different types of academic competitions such as: robotics, Team Quest, Destination Imagination, Academic Decathlon, and Hi-Q.

 Transfer students are automatically placed if documentation is presented showing previous assessment data and placement in a gifted and talented program.
 The decision regarding placement is made by the Campus Selection Committee, which can require assessment using YISD instruments criteria to ensure proper placement.
-For more information please call Advanced Academics at (915) 434-0748.
+For more information please call Elementary Academics at (915) 434-0543 or Secondary Academics at (915) 434-0601.